BizLink Robotics Products are Used in a Wide Range of Different Industrial Applications.

 Arc welding is used for side beams or wheel arches e.g. In this process the TCP of the welding wire can move slightly when it comes to copper wear in the contact pipe of the welding torch.
 Aside from that, the TCP can also deviate from its origin after cleaning the welding torch.

-BizLinks calibration system advintec TCP controls the TCP of the welding wire, also during automated production.
+BizLinks calibration system BizLink advintec TCP controls the TCP of the welding wire, also during automated production.
 The robot program is automatically corrected by the measured variations and ensures that the welding torch always operates in the correct position.

 In the race to meet fuel economy regulations, the automotive industry is turning to aluminum more frequently because of the material’s lightweight, fuel-efficient properties.
 Fabricating Full vehicle aluminum body frames often relies on automated laser welding, but one of the many challenges with this process is selecting a cable management system that tolerates the robots’ repetitive motion.